The rates of growth in an acylindrically hyperbolic group: The set of growth of subgroups

 \subsection{Relatively hyperbolic groups}

+We apply Theorem \ref{6.2} relatively hyperbolic groups.
 Let $(G,\{P_i \})$ be a relatively hyperbolic group with $P_i$ finitely generated.
 Define

-where in addition $H$ is not conjugate into any $P_i$.
+where in addition we only consider $H$ that is not conjugate into any $P_i$.
 This is a subset in $\Theta(G)$.

-We characterize the subgroups $H$ that appear in the definition in terms of the action on a $\delta$-hyperbolic space $X$ that we described in Section \ref{section.5.2}.
+We first characterize the subgroups $H$ that appear in the definition in terms of the action on a $\delta$-hyperbolic space $X$ that we described in Section \ref{section.5.2}.
 Fix such $X$ and an action by $G$.

-\begin{lemma} Let $H<G$ be a subgroup.
-Then the following two are equivalent: \begin{enumerate} \item $H$ has an element $g$ that is hyperbolic on $X$, and $H$ is not virtually $\Bbb Z$. \item $H$ is infinite, not virtually $\Bbb Z$ and not conjugate into any $P_i$. \end{enumerate} \end{lemma} This must be well-known but we give a proof. \proof (1) implies (2) is trivial since a hyperbolic element $g$ has infinite order, and any conjugate of every $P_i$ does not contain a hyperbolic element.
+We recall a lemma.
+This is straightforward from the classification of subgroups that act on a hyperbolic space, \cite[Section 3.1]{G}. \begin{lemma} Let $H<G$ be a subgroup.
+Then the following two are equivalent: \begin{enumerate} \item $H$ has an element $g$ that is hyperbolic on $X$, and $H$ is not virtually $\Bbb Z$. \item $H$ is infinite, not virtually $\Bbb Z$ and not conjugate into any $P_i$. \end{enumerate} \end{lemma}